 - 1. He should get the detailed list of all Plant and Machineries and asset wise accumulated depreciation. - 2.
 He should trace the opening balance in the Plant & Machinery register with the help of last year's audited balance sheet. - 3.
 He should verify quotations, invoices, cost etc., in connection with Purchase of Plant & Machinery. - 4.
 If there are sales of Plant & Machinery in audit period he should verify the invoice to that effect. - 5.
 He should check the Board Resolution authorizing Purchases of Plant & Machinery. - 6.
 If any machinery is disposed off and sold as scrap during the audit period, he should check the authorization and valuers report in that connection. - 7.
 He should check the rates and calculation of depreciation and ensure these are according to the provision of Section 205 of the Companies Act, 1956. - 8.
 He should check whether related expenses incurred on purchases of machinery are duly capitalized. - 9.
 He should check whether proper accounting of profit earned or loss suffered on Sale of Machinery, during the audit period, is done. - 10.
 If any machine is manufactured by the client itself, auditor should verify that capitalization of material, labor and other expenses is properly done. - 11.
-He should obtain from the Company management certificate about the verification of all items as required under CARO. - 12.
+He should obtain from the Company management certificate about the verification of all items as required. - 12.
 He should scan the Plant register and physically inspect some of the major plants by visiting to the works. - 13.
 He should, finally, ensure appropriate disclosure of all information on the balance sheet as required by the Companies Act. - 14.
 He should obtain a certificate from the local auditor to that effect, if Plant and Machinery is kept abroad at a distant place.

-- a) State the details that the Balance Sheet of a Holding Company would include so as to its subsidiaries and any exemptions relating to it. - b) Write a note on 'Role of evidence in Auditing'
+- a) "Auditors to attend general meeting".
+Is it necessary? - b) Write a note on 'Role of evidence in Auditing'